About BayRICS, CalFRN and FirstNet

 The BayRICS General Manager is tasked with monitoring the progress of FirstNet, keeping members up-to-date on the status and timeline of network deployment, developing policies and procedures for regional governance, and providing recommendations to members regarding adoption and usage of FirstNet services when they become available.

 What Is FirstNet?
 What is CalFRN?

 In 2012, Congress created the First Responder Network Authority (FirstNet) within the Department of Commerce.
 FirstNet is charged with creating a nationwide wireless broadband network for public safety that will use “Long Term Evolution” (LTE) technology standards, similar to existing commercial broadband wireless networks.
-Public safety groups had pressed for legislation to build a nationwide network for several years in response to the 9/11 tragedy and subsequent 9/11 Commission Report that identified the critical need for a nationwide, interoperable broadband network for first responders.
+Public safety groups had pressed for legislation to build a nationwide network for several years in response to the 9/11 tragedy and subsequent 9/11 Commission Report.

 FirstNet works directly with the states to plan and build the nationwide network in each state.
 In California, the Governor’s Office of Emergency Services (CalOES) heads up the planning and decision-making effort for FirstNet.
 CalOES has established the California First Responder Network Authority (CalFRN), which provides coordination and recommendations for FirstNet.

 On March 30, 2017, FirstNet awarded 25-year agreement to AT&T Inc. to build the nationwide network.
 FirstNet and AT&T will develop “State Plans” for each state, including California.
 These plans will include service details, such as cost, coverage and timelines for deployment.

 In June 2017, FirstNet should deliver a draft state plan to CalOES.
 CalFRN will review the plan and make recommendations.
 It is essential that all public safety agencies to pay attention to this draft plan and provide feedback to the state.